luigifreda/3dmr/README.md

 ----
 ## Credits

 * Some of the packages in the folders `nav_ws/src/robot` and `nav_ws/src/msgs`have been developed by the [TRADR team](https://www.luigifreda.com/wp-content/uploads/2018/04/IMG-20180321-WA0009-1024x768.jpg).
-Thanks to all the guys that shared with us cold tents, hot coffee and wonderful life moments during TRADR demos, integrations, exercises and reviews!
+Thanks to all the guys who shared with us cold tents, hot coffee and wonderful life moments during TRADR demos, integrations, exercises and reviews!

 * We implemented our patrolling agent in the ROS package `patrolling3d_sim`.
 We used the package [patrolling_sim](http://wiki.ros.org/patrolling_sim) as a starting point (further details in our [3D patrolling paper](http://www.luigifreda.com/pubs/Freda%20-%203D%20Multi-Robot%20Patrolling%20with%20a%20Two-Level%20Coordination%20Strategy%20-%20AURO%202018%20-%20pub.pdf)).
 We would like to thank the Authors for their great work.